-It is hoped that this new Equestrian Discovery Pass (which is NOT the same as the current one which is for non equestrian use) will be available to purchase from some time in December 2018, and will be in place for 1st of January 2019 when the new scheme starts.
+It is hoped that this new Equestrian Discovery Pass (which is NOT the same as the current one which is for non equestrian use) will be available to purchase from some time in the near future.

 Please check on the following website for further information and we will let everyone know when this new pass becomes available:

 In addition to this change, there will be changes to the waymarking of the routes during the early part of 2019, as nationally pink and purple have been chosen for other non-horse activities.
 The plan is to keep a green waymarker with a horseshoe on, with separate direction arrows (possibly white on a green background) with a route number (1, 2 or 3).
 Our suggestion would be for the present Green route to be 1, the Purple route to be 2 and the Pink route to be 3.
 This option would also allow for additional routes to be added more easily.

-The new scheme will start from the 1st of January 2019, and those wishing to purchase the Equestrian Discovery Pass (when it becomes available) can do so from the website indicated previously, which will be valid for 12 months from date of purchase.
+The new scheme started the 1st of January 2019, and those wishing to purchase the Equestrian Discovery Pass (when it becomes available) can do so from the website indicated previously, which will be valid for 12 months from date of purchase.
 The barrier code will be emailed to pass holders by the Forestry Commission (please see above until this new pass becomes available).

 1.Is there really no charge for riding in the Wyre?